-Trying to find the best soundbar deals, however, can be tedious.
+While the results speak for themselves, trying to find the best soundbar deals can be an exercise in tedium.
 It’s a world filled with random series of numbers (take, for example, the Vizio SB-3830-D0 38-inch soundbar) and crazy differences in price.
 It’s overwhelming for most, and inconvenient for everyone.
 But that’s why you have us.

 We’ve found tons of cheap soundbars you need to check out ASAP.

 - On a bigger budget?
 Check out our guide to the best soundbars overall

 What’s the best soundbar deal?